What Happens If You Don’t Spay or Neuter Your Pet?

 First off, cats use litter boxes, and they are much better accustomed to doing their business in the appropriate area if they’ve been spayed or neutered.
 Those who haven’t been fixed are known to howl, escape, and mark their territories within the home.
 Dogs can go through this too, but historically, it’s much more prominent and obvious when cats do it.

-At the end of the day, to spay and neuter your animal is a pet owners choice, but the benefits far outweigh the risks.
-And when it comes to fees, a spay and neuter surgery costs much less than emergency visits to the vet if your animal gets cancer or an infection.
-These maladies can also cut an animal’s life short, even if they survive.
+At the end of the day, spaying and neutering your pet is a pet owner’s choice, and the benefits far outweigh the risks.
+And when it comes to fees, spay and neuter surgery costs much less than emergency vet visits if your animal gets cancer or an infection.
+These maladies can also cut an animal’s life short, even if the animal survives.

 Keep them safe and keep them spayed and neutered!